 I have been able to take that basic knowledge I learned from the fair and use it to build upon through the rest of my education.
 “I am now pursuing my Ph.D. in microbiology and am grateful for the opportunity that the Mastodon Fair provided me with to begin practicing science early.”

 Maggie (Christ) Schlarman (Doctoral Candidate, MMI/Vet Path, GPC State Issues)

 What an extraordinary experience it was, to face off with the greatest young minds, the leaders of tomorrow, and the solutions to today’s science and technological problems, and at such a young age to be immersed in the intensely driven society of academic and industrial pursuits to the betterment of our small but complex world.
 The ISEF fairs helped me to realize and achieve my dreams through early, intimate experience with scientific and engineering methods.
 All things being relative, I’ve come a long way since 2003.

 “This is no drill or exercise, your local science fair is a real opportunity, a launching pad and catalyst for success.”

-I’ve received my BS in Computer Engineering at Missouri S&T (formerly UMR), spent a year in the industry, five years on a Formula SAE Racing team designing innovative electronics for high performance vehicles, researched a new method for the detection of low power electronic devices for the use by the armed forces and received my MS in Systems Engineering.
-I am currently a systems engineer for Mark Andy, Inc., designing a way to have machines use the internet to do all the business processes (called web flexography) normally done on-site., … and I’m just getting started.
+I’ve received my B.S. in Computer Engineering at Missouri S&T (formerly UMR), spent a year in the industry, five years on a Formula SAE Racing team designing innovative electronics for high performance vehicles, researched a new method for the detection of low power electronic devices for the use by the armed forces and received my MS in Systems Engineering.
+I was a system engineer for Mark Andy, Inc., and designed a way to have machines use the internet to do all the business processes (called web flexography) normally done on-site.
+I am still utilizing those skills in my currently position.